The Gap Between AI Ambition and AI Results Is a Judgment Problem.

 12 AI Capability Categories.
 10 Production Systems.

+Most organizations build tools for one intelligence domain.
 This portfolio covers six, built on a four-layer architecture that mirrors platforms like Palantir and AlphaSense.

 Semantic Similarity